ajl2718/messiquest/README.md

 [MessiQuest](https://ajl2718.github.io/messiquest/)

-A game I created for my nephew that involves his two favourite things: Lionel Messi and a cat
+A game I created (with the help of Claude Code) for my nephew that involves his two favourite things: Lionel Messi and a cat.

 ![Messi Quest screenshot](gameplay_screenshot.png)